actionml/docs.actionml.com/pio_architecture.md

 It is important to note that PIO does not store state outside of it's component services, which are all highly scalable and cluster-aware.
 This means that to scale PIO most of what you must do is scale its component services.
 These are:

  - **HBase**: a NoSQL database that has proven stable, performant, and scalable.
-One of its dependencies is Hadoop's distributed file system (HDFS)
+One of its dependencies is Hadoop's distributed file system (HDFS).
+We recommend HBase {{> hbaseversion}}.
- - **HDFS**: implements a scalable redundant file system for sharing data between nodes of a cluster and is used by execution engines like Spark.
+ - **HDFS**: implements a scalable redundant file system for sharing data between nodes of a cluster and is used by execution engines like Spark.We recommend Hadoop {{> hdfsversion}}.
  - **Spark**: is the most high performance execution engine running on the HDFS infrastructure.
 It uses internal (mostly) in-memory data structures to get something like 10x better performance than Hadoop's own Mapreduce.
+We recommend Spark {{> sparkversion}}.
  - **Elasticsearch**: provides fast clusterable indexed storage and a K-Nearest Neighbors (KNN) engine for PIO internal metadata and algorithm usage.
+We recommend Elasticsearch {{> elasticsearchversion}}.

-## Architecture and Data Flow
+## Logical Architecture and Data Flow

 The internal architecture of PredictionIO and the data flow for **all** use modes is shown below.